 The cosmetics industry traditionally offers one type of product as a solution for full body exfoliation: body scrubs.
 You’ll find scrubs that contain different types of exfoliating ingredients, from polyethylene (also known as plastic microbeads, which are being phased out due to environmental concerns) to walnut shells, pumice, volcanic ash, sugar, and sea salt.

 Why it's best to avoid most body scrubs

 With very few exceptions, almost all body scrubs are too abrasive.
 They exfoliate, but at the expense of causing tiny micro-tears in skin.
 This gradually erodes your skin’s protective barrier, leading to dryness, sensitivity, and other problems.

 Body scrubs are often heavily fragranced and contain essential oils, and these cause further issues that can trigger irritation (although they do smell good, which does make them tempting).

-Loofahs and dry body brushes are no better; in fact, their rough, firm textures and mode of use can make them even worse than scrubs, leaving skin redder and rougher than it was before.
+Loofahs and dry body brushes are no better; in fact, their rough, firm textures and mode of use can make them even worse than scrubs for full body exfoliation, leaving skin redder and rougher than it was before.

 The Best Body Exfoliation Products

 What should you use to exfoliate your body?
 Research has made it clear: The best body exfoliant comes in the form of a leave-on AHA (alpha hydroxy acid) or BHA (beta hydroxy acid) exfoliant.
 When well formulated, these exfoliants gently dissolve the bonds holding dead skin to the surface, revealing the fresh, healthy-looking, bump-free skin beneath.